ninavelikajne/RhythmCount/docs/docs_data_processing.md

 * `rows (int, default=1)` -  Defines rows of plot grid.
 * `cols (int, default=1)` -  Defines columns of plot grid.
 * `labels ([string], default=None)` - Labels for the plotted model.
 If not set, the unique value of column is used.
+* `alpha (double)` - Parameter to set alpha transparency of confidence intervals on figure.
 * `save_file_to (string, default='comparison.pdf')` - File name to save the plot.
 Will be saved in the results directory.
 If the directory does not exist, one will be created. <br>

 Returns: